BEng Electronic Engineering with Business Management, School of Electrical, Electronic and Systems Engineering

 Why did you originally apply to do your chosen course at Birmingham?

-The reason I chose to come to the School of Electrical, Electronic and Computer Engineering was simply for 3 main reasons.
+The reason I chose to come to the School of Electrical, Electronic and Systems Engineering was simply for 3 main reasons.
 Firstly, out of all the Universities I applied for and visited it was at Birmingham I found the course content most interesting.
 This came about at the open day where I spoke to a student and was drawn by the Robot Project in the 2nd year which looked really exciting!
 Secondly I felt my passion for the subject and individuality as a student was recognised due the fact at the Applicant Visit Days the lecturers and staff spent a lot of time to get to know me one to one as opposed to other universities.
 Lastly, the facilities and standard at Birmingham were just on another level, really glad to be here!

 What do you think are the best points of your course?

 I really enjoy the flexibility of the course throughout, as it provides many opportunities for you to tailor your degree towards your interests the way you want.
 For example, there are opportunities to combine your degree with railway engineering, energy, computer engineering and even business management.
 I have a strong passion for business, and hope to start up my own business one day, having this flexibility in my degree allowed me to study Electronic Engineering with Business Management, which has been very beneficial to me.

 Another great point is the amount of support from staff.
 We all get a personal tutor, one to one time with lecturers if we need it, a dedicated team of staff to sort out extenuating circumstances, a dedicated liaison to provide us with everything we need for an industrial placement or graduate opportunity (from the connections to the one to one support in applications).
 The support is immense and I have never found a point where I’ve needed help and there hasn’t been someone there.